Microlocal inversion of a 3-dimensional restricted transverse ray transform of symmetric $m$-tensor fields: Introduction

 In $2$-dimensions, TRT and the standard ray transform \cite{Sharafutdinov_Book}, also called the longitudinal ray transform (LRT), give equivalent information and it is well-known that the latter transform on symmetric tensor fields has an infinite dimensional kernel.
-Hence it is not possible to reconstruct the tensor field $f$ from its transverse ray transform in $2$-dimensions.
+Hence it is not possible to reconstruct the full tensor field $f$ from its transverse ray transform in $2$-dimensions.
 Furthermore, the space of lines in $\Rb^{n}$ is $2n-2$ dimensional, and in dimensions $n\geq 3$, the problem of recovery of $f$ from $\Tc f$ is over-determined.
 Therefore a natural question is to investigate the inversion of $\Tc$ restricted to an $n$-dimensional data set.
-We address this incomplete data problem for the case of dimension $n=3$ in this paper.
+We address this problem for the case of dimension $n=3$ in this paper, and the 3-dimensional set of lines we choose is the set of all lines passing through a fixed curve $\g\in \Rb^3$.